© Hawk Hill Farm 2003

 Livestock

-Hawk Hill is dedicated to the breeding and promotion of heritage breed livestock.
+Hawk Hill has been dedicated to the breeding and promotion of heritage breed livestock.
 We have chosen to do this not only for the global benefit to agricultural biodiversity but to our farm’s benefit of having hardy animals that thrive on low input production methods that improve the environment of our farm.
-And yes pasturing livestock done right puts carbon back into the soil.
-We want to be part of the solution!
+As we have retired from breeding livestock, we mentor those who want to continue this practice.

 Introduction

 Over the years Laurie Maus has bred and raised multiple livestock breeds: Holstein and Ayrshire Cattle, Canadian Horses, North Country Cheviot and Tunis Sheep, Partridge Chantecler and Silver Grey Dorking Chickens.
-While each of these breeds have their good and bad points, we chose to focus on breeding Tunis Sheep and Partridge Chantecler chickens for the balance of our farming career.
+While each of these breeds have their good and bad points, we chose to focus on breeding Tunis Sheep and Partridge Chantecler chickens for the last part of our farming career.
+We no longer breed livestock.

 Why Heritage Breeds matter?